barkbox/barkmq/README.md

 The `perform` method must be implemented as show below or an exception will be triggered.

 The execution is synchronous so if it's time intensive pass it off to a delayed worker.
+By default the execution timeout is 30 seconds.

 ```ruby
 class UserRegisteredWorker